Rio de Janeiro International Airport; (c) Portal Brasil2016

 Train Station

 Central do Brasil is Rio’s intermodal transportation center as the terminal of its SuperVia commuter rail network, a MetroRio station, VLT light rail station, and the central bus station.
-Since intercity train service was canceled decades ago, SuperVia commuter rail lines anchor MetroRio anchor Central Station.
+SuperVia commuter rail lines anchor MetroRio Central Station.
+Since intercity train service was canceled decades ago, SuperVia only goes to Rio suburbs.

 Rapid Transit

 There are MetroRio maps in the stations to help you navigate the system.
 All signs include English and Portuguese.
 With your ticket in hand, just go to one of the turnstiles to board.
 Getting to the platform, read the signs that indicate the direction of the trains and check which side you should be, on the right or left.
-Do not rely on the PA system to let you know your train has arrived as it is difficult to hear in some stations.

 MetroRio connects to Metronibus local buses, Metro na Superficie BRT lines, and VLT light rail trains.
 You must buy special MetroRio tickets to transfer to buses and VLT light rail.
-MetroRio is open Monday-Saturday 5:00-24:00 (5 am-Midnight) plus Sundays and holidays 7:00-23:00.
+MetroRio is open Monday-Saturday 5:00-24:00 plus Sundays and holidays 7:00-23:00.
 One-way rare is R$3.50 (equals about US $1).

-Metro Line 1 serves downtown Rio, South Zone tourist areas (Copacabana, Ipanema, LeBlon), and several neighborhoods in the North Zone.
+Metro Line 1 serves downtown Rio, South Zone tourist areas (Copacabana, Ipanema, Leblon), and several neighborhoods in the North Zone.
 It is fully underground while running from Uruguai Station to Ipanema/General Osório Station.
 Metro Line 2 serves residential neighborhoods extending toward the north.
 It is a northwest-to-southeast line, and mostly at grade, but partly elevated.

 Metro Line 4, connects Barra da Tijuca/Jardim Oceânico Station in the West Zone to Ipanema/General Osório Station on Metro Line 1.
 Passenger trains vary between four and six cabins, depending on commute hours and major events.
 To the delight of patrons, many new train cabins have been added.